 Portions of Going-to-the-Sun Road remain open all year and provide access to many locations and activities.
 The opening of the alpine portion varies, based on snowfall and plowing progress.
 There is no set date for the road to open.
 Typically the road has been fully open in late June or early July.

 Closing portions of Going-to-the-Sun Road is also weather dependent.
-Typically the road is fully open until the third Monday of October (for 2018 that will be October 15th), but that can change due to weather conditions at any point.
+Typically the road is fully open until the third Monday of October, but that can change due to weather conditions at any point.

 To help you plan, check out past opening and closing dates.
 (60 KB pdf)